 Before starting ketamine treatment, I meet with patients to evaluate whether ketamine is appropriate.
 I have done over a thousand IM and IV treatments over the last few years and now am much more able to predict who will benefit.

 Predictors of a positive response include severity of depressive symptoms (more severe symptoms = greater probability of improvement), depression with hypersomnia (oversleeping), bipolar and mixed depressive episodes, seasonal worsening, and suicidality.

 Patients with hypertension, sleep apnea, or cardiac issues are often not good candidates for ketamine.
-Also patients taking daily opioids or Suboxone/buprenorphine will not likely benefit from ketamine treatments.
+Patients taking daily opioids or Suboxone/buprenorphine are not as likely to benefit from ketamine treatment.

 Ketamine responders appear to fall into three groups:

 - Some patients will need 2-3 treatments and then return to their usual outpatient treatment.

 - Those in the bipolar spectrum will typically complete 2-4 treatments in the fall/winter transition.